cypress-visual-regression/cypress-visual-regression/README.md

 ### Options

 `failSilently` is enabled by default.
-Add the following config to your *cypress.config.ts* file to see the errors:
+Add the following config to your *cypress.base.config.ts* file to see the errors:

 ```javascript
 {